 Designed for the educator who wants to take their students beyond the bounds of the standard curriculum, this course provides the opportunity to earn graduate-level credit for creating activities to expand the normal course of study.
-Building on ideas from professional development workshops, conferences, webinars, or training, you can customize your curriculum with teacher-made activities that you are comfortable using, tailor-made to scaffold specifically targeted lesson objectives and increase student involvement and learning.
-Improve student performance by building motivational activities that support your curriculum through increased student engagement.
-With the assistance of your University of the Pacific professor, you will select the curriculum objectives you want to reinforce and develop activities that will motivate your students, enhance the lesson, and increase student involvement.
+Building on ideas from professional development workshops, conferences, webinars, or training, you can customize your curriculum with teacher-made activities that you are comfortable using.
+Choose ideas that impressed you most from your professional development experience to create activities that support your curriculum.
+You simply select the curriculum objectives you want to reinforce and develop activities that will motivate your students, enhance the lesson, and increase student involvement (things you already do every day!).
 Once you have completed the activity in your classroom, you will submit proof of implementation, your time log, and a written reflection evaluating the use and effect of your teacher-made activity.

 Upon successful completion of a professional development workshop, conference, webinar or training, you will invest time reflecting on your learnings, research and relevant readings to culminate in an innovative project of your choice (e.g., lesson[s], curriculum, learning activities, or a professional development plan, etc.) that applies the strategies learned.
 As a student, your practicum requirements will consist of developing learning activities and completing a reflection paper to demonstrate the implementation of strategies learned.
 An additional expectation is to complete a time log that documents the time spent for completing your coursework requirements.
 The specific requirements concerning your reflection paper and time log are based on how many credits you take per course.

 1 credit = 3-page reflection + 3 activities